-Streetscape improvements implemented on the street segments specified in this Plan shall abide by the requirements listed in Table 3 on the following pages.
-Table 3 lists the streetscape elements applicable to the street segments in this Streetscape Plan, along with their key characteristics and technical specifications.
-Table 3 also lists the City standard plan number (where relevant) and the agency to contact for design, permit, and maintenance requirements for each element.
-The table also lists the improvement types: standard refers to basic improvements per City Standard plan; and non-standard refers to improvements not typically installed by the City.
-The typical maintenance noted in Table 3 for each element is a general description of required maintenance; specific requirements will be provided by the reviewing agency.
+Streetscape improvements implemented on the street segments specified in this Plan shall abide by the requirements listed in Tables 3 and 4 on the following pages.
+The tables list the streetscape elements applicable to the street segments in this Streetscape Plan, along with their key characteristics and technical specifications.
+Tables 3 and 4 also list the City standard plan number (where relevant) and the agency to contact for design, permit, and maintenance requirements for each element.
+The tables also list the improvement types: standard refers to basic improvements per City Standard plan; and non-standard refers to improvements not typically installed by the city.
+The typical maintenance noted in Tables 3 and 4 for each element is a general description of required maintenance; specific requirements will be provided by the reviewing agency.

 The design intent is to achieve, over time, consistent streetscape elements along all properties on Century Boulevard.
-Street trees, planting in the parkways/treewells, pedestrian lighting, paving patterns and materials, and street furniture contribute to a unified consistent environment.
+Street trees, planting in the parkways/tree wells, pedestrian lighting, paving patterns and materials, and street furniture contribute to a unified consistent environment.
 Designs of the above that are not consistent with the Streetscape Plan even under a revocable permit are not allowed.
-If implementation of a streetscape element is infeasible, the property owner shall work with City Planning to determine the best options for consistency with design intent and compliance with the Streetscape Plan.
+If implementation of a streetscape element is infeasible, the property owner shall work with the Department of Public Works to determine the best options for consistency with design intent and compliance with the Streetscape Plan.

-Table 3 is followed by a general narrative description of each streetscape element and its contribution to a more livable street and the community it serves.
-The descriptions are not intended to repeat or replace the requirements listed in Table 3.
+Tables 3 and 4 are followed by a general narrative description of each streetscape element and its contribution to a more livable street and the community it serves.
+Figure 3 depicts streetscape elements such as street trees, planters and benches.
+The descriptions following Tables 3 and 4 are not intended to repeat or replace the requirements listed in Tables 3 and 4.
 Also note that the associated images and illustrations are conceptual examples only, and do not necessarily reflect all existing City standards.